 Make sure you claim the Ontario Trillium Benefit

-Although the Ontario Trillium Benefit is applied for on the tax return, it is paid separately, like the GST/HST Credit.
-It consists of three components: the Ontario Sales Tax Credit, the Ontario Energy & Property Tax Credit and the Northern Ontario Energy Credit.
+The Ontario Trillium Benefit consists of three components: the Ontario Sales Tax Credit, the Ontario Energy & Property Tax Credit and the Northern Ontario Energy Credit.
 The Ontario Sales Tax Credit and the Ontario Energy & Property Tax Credit evolved out of the refundable credits which used to be included in the tax refund.
 The Northern Ontario Energy Credit was introduced in 2010 to compensate for the higher home heating costs in Northern Ontario.

-Ontario Sales Tax Credit: This credit used to be targeted exclusively at lower-income taxpayers.
+The Ontario Sales Tax Credit used to be targeted exclusively at lower-income taxpayers.
 However, with the introduction of the HST, its parameters were significantly expanded.
-The maximum annual entitlement is now $281 per family member.
-It is reduced by 4 per cent of your family net income greater than $21,625 if you are single with no children, or $27,031 if you are a single parent, married or living in a common-law relationship.
-Whether you get anything will therefore depend on the size of your family unit.
-For example, if you are a married couple with two children or a single parent with three children, your benefit will not be completely eliminated until you have family net income of $56,255 or more.
-However, the addition of another child would increase this threshold to $63,561.
+The maximum annual entitlement is now $291 per family member.
+It is reduced by 4% of your family net income over $22,389 if you are single with no children or $27,986 if you are a single parent or married or living in a common-law relationship.
+Whether or not you get anything will therefore depend on the size of your family unit.
+For example, if you are a married couple with two children or a single parent with three children, your benefit will not be completely eliminated until you have family net income of $57,086 or more.
+However, the addition of another child would increase this threshold to $64,361.

 Note that students who live in a student residence are limited to a claim of $25 for their occupancy cost, which will sharply reduce their entitlement.
 There are also special rules for claiming the energy component if you are a resident of a public long-term care home or your principal residence is located on a reserve.
 Although you will not receive anything based on your rent, you will still be eligible for the energy component.